Table of contentsClick link to navigate to the desired location

 - contains antioxidants (anthocyanins) that protect cells, tissues, and the body as a whole from aging;

-- includes magnesium, iron, and B vitamins that support the heart, immune system, and nervous system;
+- includes magnesium, iron, and B vitamins that support the heart, immunity, and nervous system;

 - is low-calorie, making it an ideal choice for those watching their figure.